 If you win your case, the doctor or hospital that harmed you will be liable for the increased expenses you experienced because of their medical negligence.
 They do not have to pay your bills for the underlying medical condition for which you sought treatment.

 For example, perhaps you went into the hospital for gallbladder surgery.
 The nurse accidentally gave you another patient’s prescription, and you had an allergic reaction to the drug.
 Your compensable damages would be for the allergic reaction, not for the gallbladder surgery.

 Some of the economic damages you could pursue include:

-- Increased medical bills, including additional procedures, corrective surgery, and a longer stay in the hospital
+- Medical costs to address the injury (i.e., additional procedures, corrective surgery, or a longer stay in the hospital)

 For a free legal consultation, call 412-661-1400

 What We Must Prove to Win a Medical Negligence Case